tronborg2000/Restaurant-Booking-One/README.md

 3. Make your changes and commit them with clear, descriptive commit messages.
 4. Push your changes to the remote repository.
 5. Create a pull request describing the changes you've made.

+## Learning Outcomes

+### LO1 - Agile Methodology & Design

+We utilized Agile methodology during the planning and design stages of the project.
+This involved creating user stories and prioritizing features through iterative sprints.
+Wireframes and mockups were created to guide the development process, ensuring a user-focused design.

+### LO2 - Data Model & Application Features

+A custom data model was implemented to manage, query, and manipulate booking data in the restaurant domain.
+CRUD functionality allows users to create, locate, display, edit, and delete booking records.

+### LO3 - Authorisation, Authentication & Permissions

+Role-based login and registration functionality were implemented to secure access to the application's features.
+Restricted content is only accessible to authenticated users.

+### LO4 - Testing

+Manual testing was performed to assess the functionality, usability, responsiveness, and data management of the entire web application.
+The application was tested on various devices and screen sizes to ensure a consistent user experience.

+### LO5 - Version Control with Git & GitHub

+The project was developed and maintained using Git and GitHub for version control.
+Commits were made regularly with descriptive messages to document the development process.

+### LO6 - Deployment

+The application was deployed to a cloud-based platform, ensuring that the final deployed version matches the development version.
+Security measures were implemented to protect sensitive information and hide secret keys in environment variables or in .gitignore files.

+### LO7 - Object-Based Software Concepts

 ## License